-Sailors with disABILITIES launched its first Winds of Joy program in Hobart on Monday 15th of February, expanding its national outreach program to Tasmania.
-Running for two weeks until February 26, Winds of Joy, Hobart, gave young people with disability in Tasmania the opportunity to experience the joy of sailing in a session sailing on board Kayle, a yacht designed especially for people with disabilities, able to accommodate up to 5 wheelchairs at a time.
+Sailors with disABILITIES launched its first Winds of Joy program in Hobart in 2016, expanding its national outreach program to Tasmania.
+Running for two weeks until February 26, Winds of Joy, Hobart, gave young people with disability in Tasmania the opportunity to experience the joy of sailing in a session sailing on board Kayle, a yacht designed especially for people with disabilities, able to accommodate up to 3 wheelchairs at a time.

 Kayle docked at the Derwent Sailing Squadron today with stunning Hobart as the backdrop for two weeks of Winds of Joy programs

 SWD enjoyed the hospitality of Derwent Sailing Squadron who generously hosted Kayle both years.
 SWD also welcomed new volunteers in Hobart on board.

 The new team of volunteers from Tasmania, and others from NSW, on board Kayle today in Hobart.

 Sailing in and around the Derwent River for children’s programs was a highlight for everyone involved with SWD.

 SWD’s sailing programs are run exclusively by SWD crew volunteers, many of whom are NSW-based volunteers traveling to Hobart for the program, as well as new Tasmanian volunteers who joined SWD for the first time in Hobart.
 As such, the team of SWD volunteers and staff met in Hobart for volunteer orientation in preparation for the start of Winds of Joy in Hobart.

 Meeting today with volunteers in Hobart, some of whom sailed in the recent RSHYR and also volunteer with SWD, and some of whom are joining SWD for the first time.